 b.
 Highlight Local Resources

-Many cities have programs or incentives for employers who promote sustainable commuting:
+Many cities run programs or incentives for employers who promote sustainable commuting:

 - Some metropolitan planning organizations offer matching funds or recognition programs for employers that subsidize transit.